keerat21/Heapsort/README.md

 heapsort
 1) Run the code
 2) enter 10 integer values in any order
-3)The program will perform heapsort
+3) The program will perform heapsort
 4) output of sorted array will be shown